Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/WDS student guide - Mobile app innovation.md

 ### Customer objections

-1. Contoso Air is worried about potential security-related disruptions to the system
+1. Contoso Air is worried about potential security-related disruptions to the system.

-2. There is concern over Azure's ability to communicate reliably with IoT RFID scanners
+2. There is concern over Azure's ability to communicate reliably with IoT RFID scanners.

 3. Is Xamarin the right solution for the customer mobile applications?